 How do you measure a good idea?

-You can use innovation software to triage your submitted ideas – by measuring them against a set of criteria based on your business strategy – as well as asking your teams to vote on their favorites.
+You can use innovation management software to triage your submitted ideas – by measuring them against a set of criteria based on your business strategy – as well as asking your teams to vote on their favorites.
 Once you have a selection of ideas that you believe meet your criteria for potential projects, you can then measure them further, using business case software.
 This enables you to compare the potential costs, risks and benefits of a range of ideas, before progressing those with the greatest potential.